ik4vrb/ds-4002-team-aai-project-1/README.md

 ## Data
 ### Main Data Set
-For this project there was one main data set containg information about the top 25 books in the last 125 years.
+For this project there was one main data set containg information about the top 25 books over the last 125 years.
 This data set contained the following:

 |    Column     |  Description  |
 | ------------- | ------------- |